hmgene/mudcookies/README.md

 ## Vision
-To provide syhhetic single-cell data for free for poor researchers To provide reusable code snippets for poor programmers
+- To provide syhhetic single-cell data and code snippets for free for poor researchers

 ## Our Missions
 - To organize energy-efficient single-cell pipelines